Datta-Bytes/Datta-Bytes/README.md

 - Learning HTML, CSS, Bootstrap, and JavaScript to build interactive web applications.
 - Expanding my knowledge in IT and networking to strengthen my technical skill set.
-- Exploring new technologies to enhance my development skills.
+- Exploring and learning new technologies to enhance my development skills.

 🌱 I’m currently learning